google/WebFundamentals/src/content/en/updates/2020/08/devtools.md

 ## Lighthouse 6.2 in the Lighthouse panel {: #lighthouse }
 The Lighthouse panel is now running Lighthouse 6.2.
-Lighthouse will now enhance the unused-javascript audit if a page has publicly-accessible JavaScript source maps.
-Check out the [release notes](https://github.com/GoogleChrome/lighthouse/releases/tag/v6.2.0) for a full list of all changes.
+Check out the [release notes](https://github.com/GoogleChrome/lighthouse/releases/tag/v6.2.0) for a full list of changes.

 ![Unsize image](/web/updates/images/2020/08/lighthouse-unsize-img.png)

-These are the new audits added in Lighthouse:
+New audits in Lighthouse 6.2:

 - **Avoid long main thread tasks**.
 Reports the longest tasks on the main thread, useful for identifying worst contributors to input delay.
 - **Links are crawlable**.
 Check if the `href` attribute of anchor elements links to an appropriate destination, so the links can be discovered.
 - **Unsized image elements** - Check if an explicit `width` and `height` is set on image elements.
 Explicit image size can reduce layout shifts and improve CLS.
 - **Avoid non-composited animations**.
 Reports [non-composited animations](https://web.dev/non-composited-animations/) that appear janky and reduce CLS.
 - **Listens for the `unload` events**.
 Reports the `unload` event.
 Consider using the `pagehide` or `visibilitychange` events instead as the `unload` event does not fire reliably.

+Updated audits in Lighthouse 6.2:

+- **Remove unused JavaScript**.
+Lighthouse will now enhance the audit if a page has publicly-accessible JavaScript source maps.

 {# https://chromium.googlesource.com/devtools/devtools-frontend.git/+/c55849a7826fcabbae137b0f85cd44c93498581d #}
 {# https://chromium.googlesource.com/devtools/devtools-frontend/+/ca50c1ef5f527bd1e8dd86b53278c7da62d25681 #}